-Outlier Management Findings: Scenario 1
+Outlier Management

-Outlier management is the health plan's utilization management policies and processes for determining when a participant's benefits requires additional clinical review and potentially service changes.
+Outlier management is the health plan's utilization management policies and processes for determining when a participant's benefits require additional clinical review and potentially service changes.

 The outlier management policies and procedures regarding monitoring over- and underutilization, monitored services, exceptions, and actions taken for MH/SUD services are the same as the policies and procedures for M/S services, and follow standard industry practice.